 When possible, try to blend in with the crowd to not bring attention to yourself.
 For example, in Arab countries, cover your shoulders and hair with a scarf or any other light fabric.
 While you might still look like a foreigner, the fact that you are respecting their culture means a lot and brings less attention to yourself.

-I give a few more tips on this post, but I would recommend you to check out a few blogs that can help much more that I can in terms of safety and experiences as solo female travelers.
+I give a few more tips in this post, but I would recommend you check out a few blogs that can help much more than I can in terms of safety and experiences as solo female travelers.
 These are adventurouskate.com, dangerous-business.com, and legalnomads.com.

-Well, to be honest, it is quite hard to do both things at the same time (travel and architecture).
-For a few years, when I worked at a firm, I compromised some of my “social time” working extra hours to accrue some extra vacation days to extend my short trips.
-But of course, that only gave me so many extra days to travel per year.
+Well, to be honest, it is quite hard to do both things simultaneously (travel and architecture).
+For a few years, when I worked at a firm, I compromised some of my “social time,” working extra hours to accrue some extra vacation days to extend my short trips.
+But, of course, that only gave me so many extra days to travel per year.

-Eventually, with the blog running and generating some income, I decided to quit the firm to travel long term.
-But, before doing that, since I knew architect employers are not that open-minded with sabbaticals and remote-employees, I made sure to identify myself as an architect on my blog and the “blogosphere”.
-There are a lot of travel bloggers out there, but not many architect/travel bloggers.
+Eventually, with the blog running and generating some income, I decided to quit the firm to travel long-term.
+But, before doing that, since I knew architecture employers were not that open-minded with sabbaticals and remote employees (in the pre-Covid era), I made sure to identify myself as an architect on my blog and the “blogosphere.”
+There are a lot of travel bloggers out there, but not many architects/travel bloggers.

-While I wanted to travel long term, I didn’t want to distance myself completely from architecture, even if it meant “practicing” it in a different way.
+While I wanted to travel long-term, I didn’t want to distance myself completely from architecture, even if it meant “practicing” it differently.
 So, exposing myself as an architect on my blog allowed me to present myself as an “expert” in the field to many travel companies and tourism boards that would like to focus their tourism campaigns on architecture.

 I’ve had the opportunity to work with Belize, Norway, Eurail, Holland, Jordan, and a few more, as a travel blogger who is focused on writing about their architecture.
 Apart from that, I do some small architecture side jobs on my own that I consider I can dedicate my time to work on.

-It’s true that you might not want to have a travel blog, but you could think of yourself as a freelancer, architectural consultant for companies abroad, or tap into another branch of the industry that can permit you to travel.
+It’s true that you might not want to have a travel blog, but you could think of yourself as a freelancer, or architectural consultant for companies abroad or tap into another branch of the industry that can permit you to travel.

 In reality, there is no secret way to make it happen.
 I just had to “sacrifice” traditional firm work (but did it happily) for a more non-traditional approach to using my architectural knowledge.

-I too love architecture, and I know I’ll be back at a firm eventually, but for now, this is doing just fine.
+I too love architecture, and I know I’ll be back at a firm eventually, but for now, working as a freelance architect and on my blog is doing just fine.

-On the before, I’ve somewhat answered it on #1 form the planning perspective, on #2 form the economical, and on #7 from the professional.
+On the “before,” I’ve somewhat answered it on #1 from the planning perspective, on #2 from the economical, and on #7 from the professional.

 On the after, since I’m on the road I have not experienced this yet, but I recommend these posts from Meet, Plan, Go, a site for people planning their career breaks.
 Easing your Re-Entry, and Getting Back to Reality and Resumes.

-I also recommend to be proactive a few months before coming home by sending your updated resume to companies of your interest, that way, you might have the chance to settle back quicker.
+I also recommend being proactive a few months before coming home by sending your updated resume to companies of your interest; that way, you might have the chance to settle back quicker.

-- Belize – Great cultural diversity and not overexposed
+- Belize – Great cultural diversity, ancient Mayan ruins, and superb diving!
+And it’s not overexposed.

-- Peru – Machu Picchu and llamas… enough said!
+- Peru – Machu Picchu, llamas, and yummy roasted chicken… enough said!

 - Thailand – From ancient temples to parties, to ladyboys… Thailand is just a high dose of craziness.

-- Tanzania – I don’t like the people, in general, but the sights and things to do are amazing… and there’s Zanzibar!
+- Tanzania – Locals can be a bit pushy, but the sights, outdoor adventures, safaris, and things to do are amazing… and there’s Zanzibar!

 - Jordan – Great food, history, and Petra!
 What else do you need?